StapleTT/rise-prismlauncher/README.md

 # How to Install Rise on MultiMC/Prism Launcher
 **Note:** This guide only works on Windows and Linux. macOS doesn't work because they have poor OpenGL support.
+If you have any issues, do not contact Rise support.
+They do not support third party launchers.

 **This guide requires you to have one of the following Minecraft launchers installed:**
 - MultiMC